Jack-Stoller/pocketbase_utils/README.md

   output_dir: lib/generated/pocketbase # Optional.
 Sets the directory of generated model files.
 If the directory doesn't exist — it'll be created.
 Default: lib/generated/pocketbase
   line_length: 80 # Optional.
 Sets the length of line for dart formatter of generated code.
 Default: 80
   generate_system_collections: false # Optional.
 Generate models for the system level collections like `_mfas`, `_otps`, and `_superusers`.
 Default: false
+  generate_relation_expansions: true # Optional.
+Generates a nullable list alongside the relation model and will hold any expanded relations send by pocketbase.
+Default: false
 ```

 ### 4. Run the generator